raspberrypilearning/python-wild-hop-the-frog/en/step_2.md

 ### Tip

-Try changing the numbers to see how the shapes move!
+Try changing the numbers to see how the shapes move!  <br />
 Notice how each part is drawn **after** the background — otherwise it would be hidden. 🎨

 </div>